Luke O'Nien: Personal life

 O'Nien was born in Hemel Hempstead, Hertfordshire.
 He attended John F Kennedy Catholic School.
 His father Terry was a professional golfer.

-Owing to his ancestries, O'Nien is eligible to play international football for either the England or Singapore national teams.
+Owing to his ancestry, O'Nien is eligible to play international football for either the England or Singapore national teams.
 His great-uncle is Lim Kim San, a prominent local politician who played a role in the development of Singapore, particularly in the country's prominent public housing projects.
 O'Nien is married to wife Georgia and has two children, a boy and a girl.